CrispStrobe/lego-nxt-bt/README.md

+# TurboWarp Extensions (mostly for LEGO Hubs)

+For some of these, if you use them on Desktop (Windows, MacOS), you need the LEGO SratchLink software as a bridge.
+Alternatively, some of my extensions support a custom bridge.

+For most most these, you must disable Sandbox Mode in TurboWarp.

+## LEGO Spike Prime = Robot Inventor Hub

+### Bluetooth Classic (BTC)

+Use **legospikeprime_btc.js**

+Note for this you need the older 2.x firmware firmware which works with Bluetooth Classics (BTC).

+You can switch firmwares by running upgrade from spike prime app, or downgrade https://spikelegacy.legoeducation.com/hubdowngrade/#step-1 or dfu-util/pybricksdev (backup/restore)

+### Bluetooth Low Energe (BLE)

+This is work in progress and i could net yet test it: **legospike_ble.js**

+For this you need the newer firmware (you can upgrade from spike prime app).

+## LEGO Boost (BLE)

+Try **legoboost_scratchlink.js** (with ScratchLink installed).

+## LEGO EV3

+### Original Firmware

+Connecting to the original Firmware would also be possible but only in direct streaming mode (controlling PC/Tablet must be active) (upload would require more efforts than i can invest atm at least).

+### EV3DEV Firmware

+With ev3dev, you have Linux on the device and can do lots of cool things.

+For instance, you can run a simple python bridge: **ev3_ondevice_bridge.py** which will support both streaming mode as well as uploading scripts directly from TurboWarp, from which we simply transpile them to python scripts and upload them.

+For this, you need **ev3_transpile.js** extension in TurboWarp.

+This is all work in progress.

+## LEGO NXT

+**legonxt-direct.js** will give you direct control of the NXT Brick.
+Note you probably must beforehand connect over your device Bluetooth Settings the Brick, then you will have it available for TurboWarp.

+**legonxt_turbowarp.js** uses a Websocket bridge script, **nxt_bridge.py** (older attempt: **lego_bridge.py**), which you must keep running.

+(This is very much work in progress, and **nxt-diag.py** (connection tests), **nxt-pybluez-bridge.py** (exterimental alternative bridge), **reset_nxt.sh** (resets pairing on macOS) and **test_bt.py** (test BT discovery) are test/debug script artifacts which i keep here for now.)

+Below you find a few more technical details.

+## Non-LEGO Extensions

+### Math

+**csp.js** gives you a simple Constraint-Satisfaction-Problem solver

+**planetemaths.js** gives you some more basic maths ops etc. This is rewritten from the CodePM extension.

+**arrays.js** provides some handling for arrays / vectors / tensors.

+### Gamepad ###

+**gamepad.js** is untested yet.

 # LEGO NXT Bluetooth Control for TurboWarp

 Control LEGO Mindstorms NXT robots directly from TurboWarp using Bluetooth.
 This project provides both a WebSocket bridge for remote access and a direct Web Serial API extension for local connections.